The Quiet Kind of True

 Just to feel that we’re not carrying the question alone.

-Lately, I’ve been thinking about how relational we actually are.
+Lately, I’ve been noticing how much we need each other.

 You don’t want to know the meaning of life